Queen of Demons: Other

 There may be some relationship to the writings of Robert William Chambers and the Cthulhu Mythos as there are frequent mentions of the Yellow King (p.
 31, 590, 607, etc.) as well giving the appellation “the Old Ones” (p.
 533) to the island-sized ammonites.
 Furthermore, one of the major cities is named Carcosa.

+Reviews

+The book has received a number of reviews: